 for the computer monitor.
 They may be viewed by several persons at the same time and their positioning in respect to the images is not as critical.

 Searching for anaglyphs in the Google provides a large number of images and links, e.g., the explanation of what anaglyphs are and how to make them.
 The author of that tutorial prefers the PNG format to JPG because compression artifacts in the latter format degrade the quality of the resulting anaglyphs.
-There are 38 anaglyphs in science available for viewing.
-A 3D model of the enzyme deacetylase show the configuration of a protein molecule.
+There are SEM anaglyphs in science available for viewing using red-and-blue glasses.
+A 3D model of the enzyme deacetylase shows the configuration of a protein molecule.
 Some anaglyphs of micrographs are available here.

 J. E. Heuser shows